irudnyts/irudnyts.github.io/_posts/2018-03-27-installing-mysql-on-macos_and_using_it_with_r.md

 ---
 layout: post
-title: "&#128190; Installing MySQL on MacOS"
+title: "&#128190; Installing MySQL on MacOS (and using it with R)"
 ---

-A couple of days ago I was asked to install MySQL on MacOS 10.13, and I was surprised that it was not a one-click installation, as in case of R. Unfortunately, even for me a documentation was a bit confusing, and I think it might be useful to have a guide of installation.
+A couple of days ago I was asked to install MySQL on MacOS 10.13, and I was surprised that it was not a one-click installation, as in case of R. Unfortunately, even for me a documentation was a bit confusing, and I think it might be useful to have a guide of the installation process.

 ## 1. Download .dmg file and install MySQL

 One has to download .dmg file from [here](https://dev.mysql.com/downloads/mysql/).
-The app should be installed like a regular Mac app and the procedure is well covered [here](https://dev.mysql.com/doc/refman/5.6/en/osx-installation-pkg.html).
+The app should be installed like a regular Mac app, and the procedure is well covered [here](https://dev.mysql.com/doc/refman/5.6/en/osx-installation-pkg.html).

-At the end of installation, when one has reached a summary, a separate windows will pop up with temporary password (as in a screenshot below).
+At the end of the installation, when one has reached a summary, a separate windows will pop up with a temporary password (as in a screenshot below).
 This password should be kept somewhere.

 ![](https://irudnyts.github.io/images/posts/2018-03-27-installing-mysql-on-macos/key.png)